puavous/lmad1/BeforeInstanssi2024.md

 What you **can do** to make things go even smoother:

 - **Plan a concept** for your entry: What kind of idea or mood would you like to aim for?
-What is the main idea you want your audience to grasp? **Mentally prepare to let go** of lots of details or execute your concept in a different way than could be done in dreams!
-This workshop deliberately brings tough constraints to visual elements, and we only have a couple of days and nights to make your concept live.
+What is the **main idea** you want your audience to grasp? **Mentally prepare to let go** of lots of details or execute your concept in a different way than could be done in a perfect world!
+This workshop deliberately brings tough constraints to visual elements, and we only have a couple of days and nights to bring your concept alive.

   Examples:

   + [Demoilijan Käsikirja (PDF, In finnish)](https://www.postimuseo.fi/wp-content/uploads/2023/08/demoilijan_kasikirja_0623_A5_N.pdf)
-    is a general newcomer guide to demoscene.
+    is a general newcomer guide to demoscene (in Finnish only).
 In a short workshop, it is best to aim at one scene (20-40 seconds) in which a story can be told by putting together quite simple graphical elements.
 Start with the idea / mood / story.
 I promise **we can get creative** with the implementation using just